 The non-business and business foundation courses provide a core of knowledge in those academic areas necessary for an appropriate combination of descriptive and analytical approaches to the study of business administration.
 The foundation work includes courses in mathematics, communications, social sciences, humanities, natural science, accounting, and economics.

 What Grade Point Average (GPA) do I need in order to earn my degree?

 Business students must maintain minimum 2.00 overall GPA in their course work.
 In addition, business students must maintain a minimum 2.0 overall GPA in their College of Business Administration courses.
 Lastly, accounting majors must make a “C” or better in ACCT 3321, and maintain a minimum 2.00 overall GPA in all of their accounting courses.

 Is there someone I should talk to about course planning?

 The College of Business Administration undergraduate advisors offer advising to PBBA and BBA business students by appointment or on a walk-in basis in Room 104.
 This includes advising about degree plans, major requirements and prerequisites.
 If you are a transfer student and has successfully completed the math requirement, you should contact an undergraduate advisor after you have received the Evaluation of Transfer Credits from the Admissions Office.

 What can I do with a specific degree?

-What if I decide to change my major?
+What if I decide to change my major to business?